Merzasphor/MWSE/docs/source/guides/mod-translations.md

 	event.register("keyDown", onPressZ, { filter = tes3.scanCode.z })
 	```

-This code looks pretty simple, but what is really happening here? `mwse.loadTranslation("The Hello World Mod")` loads content from **The Hello World Mod\\i18n\\eng.lua** as well as an optional additional file, based on the player's game language.
+This code looks pretty simple, but what is really happening here? `mwse.loadTranslations("The Hello World Mod")` loads content from **The Hello World Mod\\i18n\\eng.lua** as well as an optional additional file, based on the player's game language.
 This can be **deu.lua**, **fra.lua**, or **rus.lua**.
 When the `i18n` translation result is called, it returns the translation for the player's current language with the key `"Hello world!"`.

 ## Translation Files

 The translation files available in the **i18n** folder follow a simple format, but it warrants description here.
 Each is a simple lua file that returns a table.
-The keys in that table can be passed to the `i18n` value returned from `mwse.loadTranslation` to get a translation for the player's language.
+The keys in that table can be passed to the `i18n` value returned from `mwse.loadTranslations` to get a translation for the player's language.

 A translation value is typically a string, but it can also have support for different translations based on values fed.